phegd/backend-challenge/SENIOR_CHALLENGE.md

 1. create employee
 2. Update state of an employee to IN_CHECK
-3. Update substate of an employee to SECURITY_CHECK_FINISHED
+3. Update substate of IN_CHECK state of an employee to SECURITY_CHECK_FINISHED
-4. Update substate of an employee to SET WORK_PERMIT_CHECK_FINISHED (employee is auto-transitioned to APPROVED state)
+4. Update substate of IN_CHECK state an employee to WORK_PERMIT_CHECK_FINISHED (employee is auto-transitioned to APPROVED state)
+5. Update state of an employee to ACTIVE

+Another possible sequence of requests is:

+1. create employee
+2. Update state of an employee to IN_CHECK
+3. Update substate of IN_CHECK state an employee to WORK_PERMIT_CHECK_FINISHED
+4. Update substate of IN_CHECK state an employee to SECURITY_CHECK_FINISHED (employee is auto-transitioned to APPROVED state)
 5. Update state of an employee to ACTIVE